-Nashville Film Institute (NFI) is authorized under Federal Law to enroll nonimmigrant alien students.
+Nashville Film Institute (NFI) is authorized under Federal Law to enroll nonimmigrant alien students in M-1 NON-IMMIGRANT CATEGORY.

 WHO IS AN INTERNATIONAL STUDENT?

 NFI defines an international student applicant for admission as any nonimmigrant of the United States\ seeking admission who currently lives: